tforbus/cookbook/README.md

 * 2 cloves garlic, minced
 * 1 pinch red pepper flakes
 * 1/2C water
-* 1C grated parmigiano-regigiano cheese
+* 1C grated parmigiano-reggiano cheese

 Heat oil in sauce pan over medium-high heat and add onion.
 Cook until onion is translucent.
 Add garlic and cook for another minute.
 Add tomatoes, chili flakes, and water and bring to a simmer.
 Simmer for 45-60 minutes, smashing tomatoes as you go.
 When sauce is nearly done, add butter, cheese and basil.
 Mix well and serve with pasta.